 And on this journey, we have to shift from having our human employees process and analyze all the massive amounts of data we are generating and collecting to having machines do it.
-Leading businesses are already taking advantage of the marriage between Robotic Process Automation (RPA) and cognitive automation to do things they never before thought were possible.
+Leading businesses are already taking advantage of the marriage between Robotic Process Automation and artificial intelligence (RPA+AI) to do things they never before thought were possible.
 In the process, they’re reaping numerous benefits, as follows:

 - Cut costs: If you thought you could reduce expenses by implementing traditional RPA, just wait until you deploy cognitive automation.
 You’re in effect supercharging your automation initiatives.
 Businesses are achieving returns on investment of up to 300% in just months, according to McKinsey.

 - Improve quality: By eliminating the tedious, repetitive work from their human employees’ desks, businesses are finding that error rates magically drop.
 This is huge, as quality issues can have a serious negative effect on the bottom line.
 Whether you produce widgets or children’s toys or medical devices, or perform transactional services in which accuracy is paramount, reducing manual work means reducing errors.
 Not only does this avoid public relations fiascos, but if you are in a highly regulated industry, you could be saving yourself millions in fines and lawsuits.

 - Enhance productivity: Because your Digital Workforce of software robots can labor 24/7, 365 days a year, they can offload even complex tasks like extracting decision making data from documents and emails.
 Not only does this improve time-to-completion of critical tasks, it allows you to expand the capacity of your organization without adding headcount.